uf-mil/mil/System-Alarms.md

 # Things to worry about

 - [Monitor the queue_size in the alarm subscribe](https://github.com/uf-mil/Sub8/pull/23#discussion_r42393150), let's see how many alarms show up at max.

+# Plans for 2.0

+* No asserts during alarm-raise
+* Should we require alarms to include a problem description?